 Most types of peanut butter are safe for dogs to eat.
 In moderation, it makes a tasty snack that's also packed with protein, vitamins B and E, healthy fats, and niacin.

 Still, not all brands of peanut butter are beneficial for your canine friend.
 It's crucial that you never feed your dog a product that contains xylitol, as this ingredient is toxic to dogs.
 Your pup could end up in the hospital if they ingest this artificial sweetener, so read the ingredient labels carefully!

 Some peanut spreads are better for canines than others.
 If you love giving your dog this treat, go with an unsalted or homemade product.
 These will be the healthiest options for your dog.

-Often, peanut butter is high in sodium, which can cause health issues in dogs.
+Often, peanut butter dental chews for dogs is high in sodium, which can cause health issues in dogs.
 Excess sugar in peanut butter may also contribute to weight gain.
 When you make your own peanut butter, you can control how much sugar, salt, and other additives are in it–the less of these, the better for your dog.

-There are many benefits of peanut butter for dogs.
-This treat isn’t just delicious, it’s nutritious for your pup as well.
+There are many benefits of peanut butter.
+This treat isn't just delicious, it's nutritious for your pup as well.

 Peanut butter is an excellent source of:

 - Niacin - helps dogs break down sugar and turn it into energy.

 - Protein - builds and maintains muscle in dogs.